 Machine Washing: DO NOT machine wash any drapery as it will permanently damage the panels.
 If you only take away one tip from this post – this is it – DO NOT EVER MACHINE WASH DRAPERY!

-Stains & Spot Cleaning: If a stain occurs, first identify the fabric type and check the care instructions.
-If the fabric has a solvent-cleaning code, do not use water to spot clean.
-For fabrics that can be cleaned with water, blot the stain with a clean cloth to absorb excess liquid, then apply a mild detergent solution and gently blot.
-Rinse with clean water, blot dry, and let the fabric air dry completely.
+Stains & Spot Cleaning: We always recommend consulting a professional first!
+Avoid DIY stain removal whenever possible, as improper treatment can set stains or damage delicate fabrics.
+If you choose to proceed (with caution), first identify the fabric type and review care instructions.
+For solvent-clean-only fabrics, do not use water.
+For water-safe fabrics, gently blot (never rub) with a clean cloth to absorb excess liquid.
+If needed, use a mild detergent solution and continue blotting lightly.
+Rinse with clean water, blot dry, and allow the fabric to air dry completely.

 For fabrics with an "S" cleaning code, use a solvent-based upholstery cleaner and follow the product's instructions – do not use water.
 Avoid using bleach, harsh chemicals, or scrubbing vigorously.
 For stains that cannot be removed through spot cleaning, have the drapery professionally cleaned.